The Senior Gummy Problem No One Talks About

 That's a formulation blind spot.
-And it's a manufacturing challenge that we at KorNutra have spent years solving.
+And it's a manufacturing challenge we at KorNutra have spent years solving.

 The Texture Trap: Why "One Gummy Fits All" Fails